radicle-dev/old.radicle.xyz/content/docs/introduction.rst

 scuttlebutt user already, pop over to IRC and we can give you an invite to our own Scuttlebutt pub :)

+Contributions to the Radicle project and interactions with the community should adhere to our [code of conduct](https://github.com/oscoin/radicle/tree/master/code-of-conduct.md).

 .. _teamware: https://viewer.scuttlebot.io/%25ZyZge6x3sXi4kROFfhnGs8URgPEDq1thPjC0D8tPfms%3D.sha256
 .. _git-ssb: https://git.scuttlebot.io/%25n92DiQh7ietE%2BR%2BX%2FI403LQoyf2DtR3WQfCkDKlheQU%3D.sha256
 .. _git-remote-ipfs: https://github.com/ipfs-shipyard/git-remote-ipld